-Often unfolding the work’s narrative in a series NICOLAI HOWALT’s oeuvre is marked by the absence of a decisive moment.
-This conscious artistic choice allows the artist to build a complex psychological narrative.
-What is characteristic of Howalt’s most recent graphic work is the realm of non-place.
+Often unfolding the work’s narrative in a series Nicolai Howalt’s oeuvre is marked by the absence of a decisive moment.
+This conscious artistic choice allows Nicolai Howalt to build a complex psychological narrative.
+What is characteristic of Nicolai Howalt’s most recent graphic work is the realm of non-place.
 The central element of the work unfolds in an undefined space lacking all references to any time frame.

 Researching the material qualities of Mendeleev’s periodical table Nicolai Howalt made specific use of the printmaking media for the realisation of Gold 79Au #1.
 The fusion of photogravure and photo etching allowed this combined technique work to acquire a new material sensitivity.